pbatoon/character-api/README.md

 # character-api
-A simple CRUD API to keep track of DnD characters.
+A simple CRUD API made in Java and Spring Boot to keep track of DnD characters.